-My both parents worked at IBM for many years, providing me with one of the first PC's in the 80's.
-Combined with early interests in programing, gameplay and computer graphics I started looking into the 3D-media.
-Fooling around with several 3D-apps until I came over a copy of Strata 1,75 Blitz in the early 90's.
+Both of my parents worked at IBM for many years, providing me with one of the first PC’s in the 80’s.
+Combined with early interests in programing, gameplay and computer graphics, I started looking into the 3D media.
+Fooling around with several 3D apps until I came over a copy of Strata 1.75 Blitz in the early 90’s.
 This was the first 3D-app that I used with the same simple interface as many design programs like Photoshop, Illustrator and Freehand.
 I started play around with it and saw the potential with the program, and it worked flawlessly on my mac at work.
-In this time there weren't any specific problems to solve but i made some 'cool' buttons for a web interface to the first website I designed.
-Something I want to forget today ;-)
+In this time there weren’t any specific problems to solve but I made some ‘cool’ buttons for a web interface to the first website I designed.
+Something I want to forget today 😉

 That is completely dependent on the client.
 Sometimes we make a creative brief together with our planner based on our clients needs.
 In other cases I create everything myself.

 How much source material are you provided before starting a job?